The Process and How It Works

 Step 1Form Submission

-An Officer Data Form must be completed for each officer considered for inclusion on the Memorial.
-The form must be signed by the head of the agency for which the officer worked; forms that do not have the signature of an agency head will not be processed.
-Individuals not affiliated with the agency which the officer served may initiate an Officer Data Form, but the form still must be signed by the agency head.
+An Officer Data Form must be completed for each officer and the form must be signed by the head of the agency for which the officer worked; forms that do not have the signature of an agency head will not be processed.

 Step 2Research Department

-Officer Data Forms and any supporting documentation are reviewed for accuracy and completeness by the Memorial Fund’s Research Department.
+The Officer Data Form and any supporting documentation are reviewed by the Memorial Research Department.
 If additional information or documentation is needed, Research staff will contact the submitting agency.
-Officers Data Forms must be submitted to the Research Department by December 31 to be considered for inclusion on the Memorial the next year.
+Officers Data Forms must be submitted to the Research Department by December 31st.

 Step 3Names Committee

-Completed forms are forwarded to a committee of the Memorial Fund Board of Directors called the Names Committee.
-Committee members thoroughly review each case to determine if the circumstances of the death meet the criteria for inclusion on the National Memorial.
-During two or three meetings held at the beginning of each year, the Committee votes to either approve or deny a case, or to send the case back to the submitting agency for more information.
-A case that has been denied by the Committee can be re-submitted for consideration in future years, provided that additional information or documentation is supplied.
+Completed fallen officer submissions forms are forwarded to the Memorial Names Committee who thoroughly review each case to determine if the circumstances of the officer’s death meet the Memorial’s Criteria for Inclusion.
+The Names Committee votes to either approve or deny a case, or place a case on hold pending additional information.
+A case that has been denied by the Names Committee can be re-submitted for consideration, provided that new documentation is supplied.

 Step 4Approval

-Once cases have been approved by the Names Committee, Memorial Fund Research staff contacts the agencies for which the officers worked for confirmation and follow up.
-Staff also works with the Memorial’s engravers to align the names on the Memorial and schedule the engraving, usually 2-3 weeks prior to National Police Week.
-Each May 13, during the Candlelight Vigil at the Memorial, the newly engraved names are read aloud and formally dedicated on the monument.
+After the submitted cases have been approved by the Names Committee, Memorial Research staff contacts the respective agencies and surviving families for verification.
+Memorial Research also works with the typesetters and engravers to align the names on the Memorial and schedule the engraving process which occurs in April.
+Each May 13th, during the annual Candlelight Vigil, the newly engraved names are read aloud and formally dedicated on the national monument.

 Finding Names on the Memorial